-The different sectors with our current exclusions are shown below.
-For further information, we would refer to our sustainability report.
+In our exclusions we cover the following topics.
+For detailed information, we would refer to our sustainability report.

 Hannover Re has been a signatory to the Principles for Sustainable Insurance (UNEP FI PSI) since 2021.
 As part of our sustainability report, we publish the mandatory annual public disclosure of progress.
 You can find more information here.

 ESG in asset management